zmughal/POPFile/macosx/Readme-SnowLeopard.txt

-About the POPFile installer for Mac OS X 10.3.9 to 10.5.x
+About the POPFile installer for Mac OS X 10.6 (Snow Leopard)

 ***NOTE***

-  This is the installer package of POPFile for Mac OS X 10.3.9 to 10.5.x.
+  This is the installer package of POPFile for Mac OS X 10.6 (Snow Leopard).
-  It is not compatible with Mac OS X 10.6 (Snow Leopard).
+  You cannot use this on Mac OS X 10.5 or earlier.

 Install POPFile